LukeGarnham/Stumps-and-Studs-MS4/README.md

  3)  These actions should result in the checkout process not being completed.
 The users payment details should be rejected.

- a)  Use an blank, incomplete and incorrect card number.
+ a)  Use a blank, incomplete and incorrect card number.
- b)  Use an blank, incomplete and incorrect expiry date.
+ b)  Use a blank, incomplete and incorrect expiry date.
- c)  Use an blank, incomplete and incorrect CVV number.
+ c)  Use a blank, incomplete and incorrect CVV number.
- d)  Use an blank, incomplete and postcode.
+ d)  Use a blank, incomplete and postcode.

  4)  What happens if a user enters their actual card details?